BLavery/STM32-Cube-TrueStudio/README.md

  - CubeProgrammer to flash your MCU from

 Register with www.st.com.
-Logged in to www.st.com, do a browser search for "stm32 cubemx" Download stm32cubemx, install and start.
+Logged in to www.st.com, do a browser search for "stm32 cubemx".
+Download stm32cubemx, install and start.
 "Install/remove embedded packages" - Install for F0 F1 F4, or your own choice for your board families.
 You have the option to choose the folder for this "repository".
 See Help-Updater Settings.